ibm-cloud-docs/quantum-computing/get-started.md

 ### ISA input
 {: #isa-input}

-To ensure faster and more efficient results, as of 1 March 2024, circuits and observables need to be transformed to only use instructions supported by the system (referred to as *instruction set architecture (ISA)* circuits and observables) before being submitted to the Qiskit Runtime primitives.
+To ensure faster and more efficient results, as of 1 March 2024, circuits and observables need to be transformed to only use instructions supported by the QPU (referred to as *instruction set architecture (ISA)* circuits and observables) before being submitted to the Qiskit Runtime primitives.
 See the [transpilation documentation](https://docs.quantum.ibm.com/transpile){: external} for instructions to transform circuits.
 {: important}

 This change has the following important impacts:

 *  Because transpilation is done to match the circuits available on a specific backend, you **must** specify a backend.
 If you don't specify a backend, you will receive an error.

-   Previously, if you did not specify a backend, the least busy system that you have access to was used.
-To use the least busy backend now, use code similar to this: `backend = service.least_busy(operational=True, simulator=False)`.
+   Previously, if you did not specify a backend, the least busy QPU that you have access to was used.
+To use the least busy QPU now, use code similar to this: `backend = service.least_busy(operational=True, simulator=False)`.
 *  The primitives will no longer perform layout or routing operations.
 Consequently, transpilation options referring to those tasks will no longer have any effect.
 Users can still request that the primitives do no optimization of input circuits by using `optimization_level=0`.

 Example code for generating ISA circuits and observables: